Macquarie Infrastructure Target of Unusually Large Options Trading (NYSE:MIC)

 Macquarie Infrastructure Corp (NYSE:MIC) saw unusually large options trading on Wednesday.
-Stock investors bought 4,361 call options on the stock.
-This is an increase of approximately 1,250% compared to the typical volume of 323 call options.
+Traders purchased 4,333 put options on the stock.
+This represents an increase of 8,233% compared to the typical daily volume of 52 put options.

-Macquarie Infrastructure (NYSE:MIC) last released its quarterly earnings data on Tuesday, August 4th.
-The conglomerate reported $0.53 earnings per share for the quarter, topping analysts’ consensus estimates of $0.46 by $0.07.
-The firm had revenue of $261.00 million during the quarter, compared to analyst estimates of $295.70 million.
-Macquarie Infrastructure had a return on equity of 10.77% and a net margin of 5.18%.
-Analysts anticipate that Macquarie Infrastructure will post 3.25 EPS for the current fiscal year.

-Several analysts recently commented on the company.
-ValuEngine lowered Macquarie Infrastructure from a “sell” rating to a “strong sell” rating in a report on Monday, August 3rd.
-Zacks Investment Research lowered Macquarie Infrastructure from a “buy” rating to a “hold” rating and set a $32.00 price target for the company. in a report on Tuesday, August 11th.
-SunTrust Banks raised Macquarie Infrastructure from a “hold” rating to a “buy” rating and boosted their price target for the company from $34.00 to $42.00 in a report on Wednesday, June 10th.
-Finally, Wells Fargo & Co lowered Macquarie Infrastructure from an “overweight” rating to an “equal weight” rating and set a $35.00 price target for the company. in a report on Friday, June 5th.
-Two analysts have rated the stock with a sell rating, six have given a hold rating and two have issued a buy rating to the stock.
-Macquarie Infrastructure currently has a consensus rating of “Hold” and a consensus target price of $43.63.
+Several research firms recently issued reports on MIC.
+SunTrust Banks upgraded Macquarie Infrastructure from a “hold” rating to a “buy” rating and lifted their price objective for the stock from $34.00 to $42.00 in a report on Wednesday, June 10th.
+Zacks Investment Research cut Macquarie Infrastructure from a “buy” rating to a “hold” rating and set a $32.00 price objective on the stock. in a report on Tuesday, August 11th.
+Wells Fargo & Co cut Macquarie Infrastructure from an “overweight” rating to an “equal weight” rating and set a $35.00 price objective on the stock. in a report on Friday, June 5th.
+Finally, ValuEngine lowered shares of Macquarie Infrastructure from a “sell” rating to a “strong sell” rating in a research note on Monday, August 3rd.
+Two analysts have rated the stock with a sell rating, six have assigned a hold rating and two have given a buy rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and a consensus price target of $43.63.

 About Macquarie Infrastructure